Martimiz/silverstripe-languageprefix/docs/en/index.md

 	        '': '->/en/'

 ## Enabling BaseHref ##
 Although `BaseHref` is deprecated in SilverStripe 3.x, it is still used in some templates to add a link to the homepage (Simple!).
-To enabl it's use, add the following bit of code to your Page_Controller:
+To enable its use, add the following to your Page_Controller:

 	:::php
 	/**
-	 * BaseHref is deprecated, but still used in the Simple Template.
-	 * This function cannot be overruled from LanguagePrefix_Controller!
+	 * This function supports the (deprecated) use of $BaseHref in templates *
+	 * @return string
 	 */
 	public function BaseHref() {
-		return $this->HomeLink();
+		return $this->BaseLinkForLocale();
 	}

-## HomeLink ##
-To create custom links to the homepage for your current locale, you can use the following instead of $BaseHref:
+`Note:` You can use ** $BaseLinkForLocale ** in your templates to create a link to the homepage for the current locale.

-	$HomeLink

-## More information ##